Martin Scorsese suggests regret over Leonardo DiCaprio collaboration

 Scorsese appeared to make the admission in a new interview promoting ‘Killers of the Flower Moon’

-Martin Scorsese appears to have implied that he regrets one of his many collaborations with Leonardo DiCaprio.
+Martin Scorsese has revealed he regrets one of his many collaborations with Leonardo DiCaprio in a thoughtful interview reflecting on his six-decade career.

-The filmmaker, 80, has directed DiCaprio eight times, with their latest film, the drama Killers of the Flower Moon, scheduled for release next month.
+The legendary filmmaker, 80, who has directed DiCaprio eight times, including in his most recent drama, Killers of the Flower Moon, admitted that in recent years, he has soured on one particular release.

-Their first credit arrived in 2002 with Gangs of New York, a shoot that Scorsese struggled with due to the interventions of producer Harvey Weinstein.
+Speaking with GQ, Scorsese looked back on the psychological thriller Shutter Island, and suggested he should not have agreed to direct it.

-In a new interview with GQ, Scorsese said Weinstein’s meddling, which saw him make demands over the film’s budget and runtime, made him “realise that I couldn’t work if I had to make films that way ever again”.
+According to the director, he made the decision in the wake of his long-awaited Oscars success.

-However, Scorsese was lured back by The Aviator, his second collaboration withr DiCaprio, in which he was “forced” to work with Weinstein again.
-The director said the shoot went well until the final few weeks of the edit when Weinstein’s company at the time, Miramax, “came in and did some things that I felt were extremely mean”.
+Riding high after winning his first Best Director trophy for the 2006 crime drama The Departed, Scorsese felt “encouraged” to take on Shutter Island – but, in hindsight, wishes he had attached himself to a different project instead.

-While Scorsese seems to be generally happy with the results of both Gangs of New York, The Aviator and his 2006 film The Departed, it seems he doesn’t have the same feeling about his 2011 film Shutter Island – his fourth film with DiCaprio.
+He told the outlet that winning the Oscar “encouraged me to make another picture with Shutter Island”, but “it turned out I should have gone on probably to do Silence”.

-In the interview, Scorsese says he was “encouraged” to make another studio film after winning his first Best Director award at the Oscars for The Departed.
-However, the filmmaker said: “It turned out I should have gone on probably to do Silence”.
+Silence was Scorsese’s passion project, starring Liam Neeson and Andrew Garfield, that he made in 2016.
+An adaptation of Shūsaku Endō’s novel of the same name, the film follows two Jesuit priests as they travel to Japan on a mission to locate their mentor.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video